-- 1.1.
-I will treat other councillors and members of the public with respect. - 1.2.
-I will treat council officers, employees and representatives of partner organisations and those volunteering for the council with respect and respect the role they play.
+- 1.1 I will treat others with respect. - 1.2 I will treat council officers, employees and representatives of partner organisations and those volunteering for the council with respect and respect the role they play.

 Respect means politeness and courtesy in behaviour, speech, and in the written word.
 Debate and having different views are all part of a healthy democracy.
 As a member, you can express, challenge, criticise and disagree with views, ideas, opinions and policies in a robust but civil manner.
 You should not, however, subject individuals, groups of people or organisations to personal attack.